 The authorization server must indicate to the user any scopes that are part of the request, whether or not the authorization server recognizes the scopes.
 The authorization server may also allow the user to add or remove scopes that the client requests.

-For example, most Micropub servers require clients to obtain the "post" scope in order to create posts.
-However, some servers may require more granular scope requests, such as "delete" or "post:video".
+For example, most Micropub servers require clients to obtain the "create" scope in order to create posts.
+(The legacy "post" scope previously encompassed both creating and updating posts.)
+However, some servers may require more granular scope requests, such as "delete" or "create:video".
 See scope for more details and a list of all currently used values for scope.

 Form-encoded Microformats Representation